 When planting sweet potatoes, cover all the runners and most of the leaves.

 Voilà; a month later and you have sweet potato plants.
 See, growing them is not difficult.

 And now what is needed is a bit of patience.
 You will have to weed them a few times in the first few weeks after burying the runners, but very soon the they will be shading out all the opposition.
 Planting sweet potatoes is a good deal easier than many other veggies that have continually to be tended.

 As always choose the brightly coloured foods; they are richer in the phytosterols that prevent cancer.
 They are tastier in any case.
 Each have their own particular virtue.

-Even the butternut are having to compete, but they'll survive with their broad wide leaves.
-I'm more concerned about the Pepperdews, and she-who-must-be-obeyed has made threatening noise if they get into her Queen Elizabeth.
-I'm one of the lucky chiropractors who has fresh flowers every day in the clinic, and for months it's roses.
+Even the butternut are having to compete, but they will survive with their broad wide leaves.
+I'm more concerned about the Pepperdews, and Helen has made threatening noise if they get into her Queen Elizabeth.

 About three months after planting sweet potatoes they will start to flower.
 Note the date on the calendar; roughly a month later you can start harvesting them.

 Meantime, this page is in development.
 It's now midsummer, and both you and I must be patient for a couple months while nature and sunshine doing their work.